chiajh/DevelopDataProduct/ReadMe.md

-# Air Pollutant Index 2013-2015 for Banting area.
+# Air Pollutant Index (API) 2013-2015 for Banting area.

 ## Background
 Welcome to this Shiny application which is the course project for **Developing Data Products** module, from Coursera.